iodide-project/iodide/docs/local-dev.md

 Run `npm test` to run the test suite once, or `npm test --watch` to run the suite in watch mode, which will automatically re-run the tests when the source or tests have changed.

+## Running with a local build of Pyodide

+If you want to test your local changes to Pyodide with your local build of Iodide, there are [instructions here](https://github.com/iodide-project/pyodide/pull/455).